tomasmikeska/SwiftyBeans/README.md

 ## Documentation

-All attributes used are in the Style enum.
+All attributes used are placed in the Style enum.

 #### Beans
-Beans are the metaphor for style modules.
-Beans simply wraps any number of styles or another beans as bean is technically also a style.
+Beans are a metaphor for style modules.
+Beans simply wrap any number of styles or another beans as bean is technically a style as well.

 ```swift
 let module: Style = .bean(anotherBean, andAnotherBean, .backgroundColor(.red))